tgalarneau/bms/README.md

 I'm running this on a RaspberryPi Zero W and used Python 3.9.
 As Debian only has version 3.7, it required building 3.9 from source.
 This was only necessary because (In Python 3.9, new string methods removeprefix() and removesuffix() are introduced) and was too lazy to revert to earlier method.

 I have only tested and used with linux but this should be okay from any python and bluetooth ready computer within bluetooth range.
-I use the RaspberryPi zero W for 24/7 and proximity to device's bluetooth signal and feed a webserver to give access to any device on my lan.
+I use the RaspberryPi zero W for 24/7 and proximity to device's bluetooth signal and feed its webserver to give access to any device on my lan.

 Influx also offers a free cloud version of their database which would give the ability to access the bms from anywhere via the internet.
 Haven't tried this yet.